William III of Forcalquier

-Sometime between 1076 and 1080, William married Gersende, daughter of Count Guigues III of Albon.
-They had two sons, Guigues and Bertrand I.
+William married Gersende, daughter of Count Guigues III of Albon.
+They had two sons, Guigues of Forcalquier and Bertrand I.

 On the death of his father in 1092, he received a part of the parias (tribute) from the taifa of Zaragoza.
 His father's will, now lost, enjoined him and his brother Ermengol V, who inherited Urgell, to fight continuously against the Muslims.

 William inherited a share of Provence (Forcalquier) on the death of his maternal grandfather in 1094.
 He died in Avignon.